A Mess of Blues: Other versions

 The song has been recorded by Tom Jones and Jools Holland, Peter and Gordon, John Hiatt, Jeff Healey, Alexis Korner, Delbert McClinton, Lee Curtis and the All-Stars, Henry McCullough Blues Band, Scotty Moore and Paul Ansell, Robert Gordon and Chris Spedding with The Jordanaires, P.J.
 Proby, Chris Wilson, and Led Zeppelin as part of a medley.
+A French version named "Un ancien teenager" by Lucky Blondo was released in 1977.